tanayvk/Kal/README.md

 Kal exposes a public REST API to manage subscribers, enabling you to set up custom frontends (e.g., subscribe forms) or other automation.

-You can write and send emails using the CLI from any machine.
+You can write and send emails using the CLI from any machine (Windows / Linux / Mac OS).

 ## Quick Start